nrfconnect/sdk-nrf/samples/openthread/coap_client/README.rst

 Activating sample extensions
 ============================

-To activate the extensions supported by this sample, modify :makevar:`OVERLAY_CONFIG` in the following manner:
+To activate the optional extensions supported by this sample, modify :makevar:`OVERLAY_CONFIG` in the following manner:

 * For the Minimal Thread Device variant, set :file:`overlay-mtd.conf`.
+* For the Multiprotocol BLE extension, set :file:`overlay-multiprotocol_ble.conf`.

 See :ref:`cmake_options` for instructions on how to add this option.